 20.)
 University of Iowa (Tippie)

-The University of Iowa’s Tippie School of Management’s programs are built on the principles of integrity, innovation and impact.
+The University of Iowa’s Tippie School of Management’s programs are built on the principles of integrity, innovation, and impact.
 The faculty at Tippie are also committed to creating an inclusive atmosphere and they believe diversity is the key to success.
-With programs such as the Tippie Gateway Program and The Iowa Edge, Tippie is devoted to helping traditionally underrepresented students transition into a successful college life.
+With programs such as the Tippie Gateway Program and The Iowa Edge, Tippie is devoted to helping traditionally underrepresented students transition into successful college life.
 Many of Tippie School of Management’s extinguished faculty of received awards and recognition within their respective industries, meaning students at Tippie will be mentored by exceptionally qualified industry leaders and innovators.

 The MBA program at Tippie is ranked #1 in finance worldwide by the Financial Times.
 With a 3:1 student-faculty ratio, Tippie students will receive the help that they need with personalized one-on-one assistance.
 Tippie MBA students will also have the opportunity to participate in consulting projects, which will allow them to gain real-world experience in business while the customers gain meaningful results.
 This allows for a symbiotic relationship between students and industry leaders that is beneficial for all, and it is a relationship that can give students meaningful business connections that will be available to them after they graduate.